JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

    - Use it [from iOS app](#settings-up-framework-dependency)

 Nowadays, mobile applications can be huge, complicated and amazing.
 Our goal is to illustrate the principle and the mechanics of the Kotlin code sharing between Android and iOS.
-Let's simplify the applications to the bare minimum.
+Still, the applications that we create are especially simplified to the bare minimum to focus on the code re-use and multiplatform project aspects.

-We create an application for Android and iOS.
+We create an applications for Android and iOS.
 It will show the text `Kotlin Rocks on Android` on Android and the `Kotlin Rocks on iOS <version>` on iOS.
 The goal is to share the code to generate that message.
-The common code is something as easy as `"Kotlin Rocks on ${platformName()}"`, where the `platformName()` is an `expect fun` function.
+The common code is as easy as `"Kotlin Rocks on ${platformName()}"`, where the `platformName()` is an `expect fun` function.
+The `platformName` function is implemented differently for each of the platforms.

-Let's see how it work!

 # Setting Up the Local Environment